CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/03-IPandOwnership.md

 > information related to the invention completely
 > **prevents the inventor from getting a patent**!
 >
-> In our opinion, you are more likely to benefit from new collaborations,
-> industrial partnerships, consultations which are acquired by openness,
+> You can benefit from new collaborations, industrial partnerships, and consultations which are acquired by openness.
-> than from patent related royalties.
+> This can yield greater benefit than from patent-related royalties.
 >
 {: .callout}

 > ## (Optional) Intellectual property protection
-> *This section is tailored to the EU and UK.*
 >
-> You can use a patent to protect your (*technical*) invention.
+> You can use a patent to protect a non-obvious (*technical*)
+> invention that provides "technical contribution" or solves a "technical problem".
 > It gives you the right to take legal action against anyone who
 > makes, uses, sells or imports it without your permission.
 >
-> Discoveries, mathematical methods, computer programs and
-> business methods as such are not regarded as inventions.
-> Surgical and therapeutic procedures,
-> diagnostic methods and new plant or animal varieties are
-> completely excluded from patentability.
->
 > Patents are granted only for inventions that are
 > **new and were not known to the public** in any form.
 > Publishing in a journal or presenting in a conference
-> information related to the invention completely
+> information related to the invention
 > **prevents the inventor from getting a patent**!
 >
-> In principle, software cannot be patented.
+> In principle, software can be patented.
-> However, it is a “no but yes” situation, and a software patent
-> are being granted.
-It is usually, settled by the court for each case.
+> It is usually, settled by the court for each case.
 >
 > **Software code is copyrighted**.
 Copyright prevents people from:
 > *	copying your code